chkilel/Apprendre-le-HTML/slides.md

 <html>
   <body>

-    <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+    <p>aaaaaaaLorem Ipsum is simply dummy text of the printing and typesetting industry.
       Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,
     </p>
     <p>Les navigateurs ajoutent automatiquement un espace blanc (une marge)